spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/glue-api-howtos/howto-integrate-a-ciam-provider.md

 + Client/
   + CiamProvider/
     + Decoder/
-      + CiamTokenDecoder.php // Decodes JWT token using php-jwt library and the key from the CIAM provider returns a transfer with the required mapped attributes
+      + CiamTokenDecoder.php // Decodes JWT token using php-jwt library, and the key from the CIAM provider returns a transfer with the required mapped attributes
       + CiamTokenDecoderInterface.php
     + Mapper/
       + CiamTokenMapper.php // Maps decoded token attributes